next-page-tester/next-page-tester/README.md

 });
 ```

 Note: `document.cookie` does not get cleaned up automatically.
-You'll have to clear it manually after each test to keep eveything in isolation.
+You'll have to clear it manually after each test to keep everything in isolation.

 ### Error: Not implemented: window.scrollTo